Skip to content

 Resources

-If the status doesn't change to idle after a few minutes, ensure that the hosts meet the requirements (see above).
+If the status does not change to idle after a few minutes or the resources are not displayed correctly, ensure that all host requirements are satisfied.

-If the requirements are met but the fleet still fails to be created, check /root/.dstack/shim.log for logs on the hosts specified in ssh_config.
+If the requirements are met but the fleet still fails to be created correctly, check the logs at /root/.dstack/shim.log on the hosts for error details.

 Manage fleets